Adeline Knapp: Life in California

 In 1887, Knapp left Buffalo for San Francisco, taking a position on staff at the San Francisco Call, where she founded the paper's Woman's Department, which became very popular.

-While she continued her work with the Call, within a year after her arrival in California, she purchased the weekly Alameda County Express and began the life of a country editor and publisher.
-In this capacity, she was essentially the editor, business manager, solicitor, subscription and advertising agent, proofreader, collector and mailing clerk, and delivery staff all rolled into one.
+While she continued her work with the Call, within a year after her arrival in California, Knapp purchased the weekly Alameda County Express and began the life of a country editor and publisher.
+In this capacity, she performed the duties of the editor, business manager, solicitor, subscription and advertising agent, proofreader, collector and mailing clerk, and delivery.
 After a year and a half, she merged the Express with the Oakland Daily Tribune.

 After the Express was consolidated with the Tribune, she began serving the Call as the staff coast and foreign exchange editor.
 However, when her background and knowledge regarding horses and cattle were discovered, she was transferred to the livestock department.
-Under the pen name of Miss Russell, she contributed an article every Sunday on the subject of horses and cattle, while she also wrote a story on a variety of subjects under her own name.
+Under the pen name of Miss Russell, she contributed a weekly Sunday article on the subject of horses and cattle, while she also wrote a story on a variety of subjects under her own name.

-Knapp soon established herself as an important member of the San Francisco Bay Area literary community, particularly its East Bay contingent, which included Joaquin Miller, Edwin Markham, Ina Coolbrith, Charles Keeler, and Yone Noguchi.
-She served as chair, Program Committee, Pacific Coast Women's Press Association.
+Knapp soon established herself as an important member of the San Francisco Bay Area literary community, particularly its East Bay contingent, which also included Joaquin Miller, Edwin Markham, Ina Coolbrith, Charles Keeler, and Yone Noguchi.
+She served as chair to the Program Committee of the Pacific Coast Women's Press Association.

 It was during her time in the Bay Area that her interest in women's issues began to take root.
-Much of her personal time was spent working with the San Francisco Woman's Educational and Industrial Union, which was a prominent organization uniting women across the United States in advocating for woman's suffrage.
+Much of her personal time was spent working with the San Francisco Woman's Educational and Industrial Union, which was a prominent organization that advocated for woman's suffrage.
 They counted a membership between 600 and 700 women in San Francisco.
 For approximately ten years, she was a strong advocate for women in business, female suffrage, and equality of the sexes.
-However, her ideals would end up changing around the turn of the 20th century.
+However, her ideals would change around the turn of the 20th century.

 Charlotte Perkins Gilman

 In April 1891, Knapp met the writer Charlotte Perkins Stetson (later Gilman), who had separated from her husband and recently moved to California.
 The two women soon became close friends, and in September, they began living together at 673 Grove Street.
-Their friendship was seemingly inseparable.
-However, time has shown that Knapp is often remembered today for her tempestuous relationship with Charlotte Perkins Gilman.

 Gilman wrote about Knapp in her autobiography, The Living of Charlotte Perkins Gilman, that "the pleasure in the new relation is that I now have some one to love me, and whom I love."

 "It is possible, but not certain, that Charlotte and Delle were lovers", writes Gilman's biographer Ann Lane.
 The most explicit evidence that they were, comes from Stetson's letter to her future husband: